Goryeo: Power struggles

-In 1135, Myocheong argued in favor of moving the capital to Seogyeong (present-day Pyongyang).
+In 1135, Myoch'ŏng argued in favor of moving the capital to Sŏgyeong (now Pyongyang).
 This proposal divided the nobles.
-One faction, led by Myocheong, believed in moving the capital to Pyongyang and expanding into Manchuria.
-The other one, led by Kim Bu-sik (author of the Samguk Sagi), wanted to keep the status quo.
-Myocheong failed to persuade the king; he rebelled and established the state of Daebang, but it failed and he was killed.
+One faction, led by Myoch'ŏng, believed in moving the capital to Pyongyang and expanding into Manchuria.
+The other one, led by Kim Pusik (author of the Samguk sagi), wanted to keep the status quo.
+Myoch'ŏng failed to persuade the king; he rebelled and established the state of Taewi, but it failed and he was killed.